Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 REMEMBER THE LOVE–IT NEVER ENDS

 It still hurts, and will for a very long time.
-Now my husband and I have begun to share memories, and smile a bit through the tears.
+Eight years later my husband and I easily share memories and smile a bit through the tears.
 But emotion ambushes you at the oddest moments.

 STAGES OF GRIEF–NO WRONG ANSWERS